k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

          return decision;
          ```

-  - Note that it is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and avoid adding them to the TDM Logic file, since the TDM logic file contains product functions.
+  - Note that it is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and avoid adding them to the TDM Logic file, since the TDM logic file already contains product functions.

 ## Update Broadway Load Flows

-- New table or new table's columns must be loaded to the target environment only if exists in the target environment.
+- New table or new table's columns must be loaded to the target environment only if they exist in the target environment.

 - The target environment version is taken from  **TDM_TARGET_PRODUCT_VERSION** Global.